Best Day Trips from Lyon You’ve Probably Never Heard Of

 What’s the difference between visiting Beaune and other wine towns?

 Beaune is a bit further north, but it’s a beautiful historic town in the heart of Burgundy wine country.
-It’s famous for its stunning medieval hospital, the Hospices de Beaune, and offers great wine tasting opportunities.
+It’s famous for its stunning medieval hospital, the Hospices de Beaune, and for offering great wine-tasting opportunities.

 Are there any less touristy places to visit near Lyon?